 Every student will receive effective Tier I core literacy instruction from high-quality researched based curricula and instructional strategies aligned to the Arkansas State Standards.
 All teachers have been or will be trained in the science of reading (R.I.S.E.), dyslexia and ESL training.
 Teachers will participate in district wide PD to receive further training in Heggerty, Wilson, and Wit & Wisdom to give high quality, differentiated, core instruction.
 In addition, Academic Intervention Specialists will work with teachers to implement the district’s new phonemic awareness, phonics, and comprehension curriculum.
 Teachers and specialists will work collaboratively in monthly PLCs to improve teaching skills and the academic performance of students.
 Data will be used to inform instruction and make adjustments in instruction to meet student needs.
 To promote continued growth, teachers will participate in colleague visits, and coaches will model when necessary.
 Debriefs and reflections will occur after each visit.

 Students will be identified based on data gathered through student performance, classroom assessments, and teacher observations.
 Identified students will receive Tier II focused small group interventions in the core reading elements.
 Teachers will use Fundations or Just Words to address students with similar inadequacies in literacy three to five times per week for 30 minutes.
-In addition, support staff such as the Reading Teacher and Academic Intervention Specialists, will provide reading and/or dyslexia intervention.
-Language support will be provided for ELLs by an ESOL interventionist.
+In addition, support staff such as the Reading Teacher and Academic Intervention Specialist, will provide reading and/or dyslexia intervention.
 Ongoing assessments of students’ strengths and needs will occur on a frequent basis.
-Additionally, 40 volunteers from Pulaski Heights United Methodist Church will work with identified students to reinforce literacy skills.

 Students who are not making adequate growth with Tier II interventions will be referred to the School Based Intervention Team (SBIT) in order to be placed with the Reading Teacher or Academic Intervention Specialist to receive Tier III targeted interventions.
 Interventionists will assess students using the WADE and the PAST.
-Once the developmental levels are determined, strategic interventions are available to provide intense, individualized instruction to small groups of 1-3 students, five days a week for 30 minutes.
+Once the developmental levels are determined, strategic interventions are available to provide intense, individualized instruction to small groups of 1-6 students, five days a week for 30 minutes.
 Through ongoing assessments of student learning, the interventionists will be able to monitor student growth and determine if Tier III interventions should be continued.

 To ensure that our literacy plan is effective, we will use multiple measurable assessments to determine literacy achievement schoolwide.
 NWEA, along with formative and summative classroom assessments will be administered to help monitor student performance.
 Formal and informal observations will help establish needs of teachers and further build on their strengths.
-The school leadership team will meet regularly to analyze the data collected from these observations as well as student achievement to evaluate and ensure the efficacy of our literacy plan and make adjustments accordingly.
+The Guiding Coalition will meet regularly to analyze the data collected from these observations as well as student achievement to evaluate and ensure the efficacy of our literacy plan and make adjustments accordingly.

 Wakefield Elementary School 2022-2023 Ready for Learning Plan